A Fiery California Fairy Tale: The Imagination of Disaster Reborn

 These days, catastrophe provides the thread that connects all of us, whether we live in Texas, California, New York, Fukishima or Chernobyl.
 It’s now the planetary common denominator and yet everyone experiences catastrophe privately, even though we live through it as a species, and then, sadly, do little if anything to prevent it from happening again.

-Indeed, this time around we didn’t clear brush, or thin forests where trees grow too closely together near upscale neighborhoods.
-We have built houses next to one another and we have not provided enough fire hydrants in areas that are still considered rural, but that are also now largely residential.
+Indeed, this time around we didn’t clear brush ahead of time, or thin out forests where trees grow too closely together near upscale neighborhoods.
+We have packed houses next to one another and we have not provided enough fire hydrants in areas that are still rural, but that are also now largely residential.
 There isn’t a fire hydrant within a mile of my house.

 Undoubtedly, fires, floods and droughts will again assault us.
-Undoubtedly, we will encounter extreme weather, as well as that big bogeyman, climate change.
+Undoubtedly, we will encounter extreme weather of all sorts, as well as that big bogeyman, climate change.
 Still, to float these ideas in a place like Sonoma—where citizens often say, “It’s all good” and mean what they say—has felt like a subversive act.

 He also covered the 1906 earthquake and fire that destroyed much of San Francisco.
 His own mansion, Wolf House, burned to the ground in 1913, shortly before he and his wife could move in, and make it their new home.
 They never rebuilt.
 This year, in the wake of the fires, Sonomans will think twice about rebuilding.